jan-rey/FWO2024/README.md

 Lambda-mult to meta-learn an unchosen action value multiplication Temperature to meta-learn temperature in a Softmax decision policy

+HaS stands for Hide-and-Seek, as the adversarial context is programmed in a way that we want to test participants on.

-Eac hscript simulates the meta-learning model in three environments: a stable, a volatile and an adversarial environment.
+Each script simulates the meta-learning model in three environments: a stable, a volatile and an adversarial environment.